-Can I use Sweet Pickins Milk Paint on my kitchen/bathroom cabinets?
+Can i use milk paint on kitchen/bathroom cabinets?

 Yes!
 You can use our milk paint on your cabinets just as you would use it on furniture.
 Milk paint is extremely durable and is a perfect choice for high traffic areas.
 It is advised to clean your cabinets well with a degreaser such as TSP (be sure to completely rinse the TSP so you don’t have adhesion issues).
 If your cabinets are shiny, very smooth or have been painted before, then you might want to give them a light sand to knock down the shine a bit and create a little “tooth” for the paint to stick to.
 Remember – if you have chipping/peeling paint or clear coat prior to painting, then that must be removed or the milk paint wont adhere and it will just continue to peel.
 Your paint job will be all for nothing if you don’t fix any problem areas 1st.
 If you aren’t going for a “chippy” look on your cabinets or if they have been painted before, then add the Extra Bond to the 1st coat of milk paint just as you would do on furniture.
 After cabinets are properly prepped, paint as normal and then seal with a good quality polyurethane (water or oil based) or a clear lacquer – be sure to find a product that protects against food oils.
 If your looking for a glazed look on your cabinets, its advised to use an oil based glaze with milk paint.
 Glaze 1st, then seal with top coat of your choice.

 What is the difference between milk and chalk paints?